Is solar worth it in Connecticut? Here are the real numbers.

 When does solar pay for itself?

 Payback depends on financing.
-A typical 8 kW residential system in Connecticut can look very different depending on whether you choose a prepaid lease, PPA, or purchase.
+A typical 8 kW residential system in Connecticut can look very different depending on whether you choose the Prepaid Solar Lease, PPA, or purchase.

 | Financing option | Upfront cost | Monthly payment | Common breakeven / savings profile |